A11yTime/Accessibility-Considerations/README.md

 * All action on page should have immediate feedback either with native or aira
 * Video content must have equivalent alternative (transcripton, caption and audio description) to accommodate different disabilities
 * Cutom swipe action must have alternative(with single pointer).

 #### Low vision
 * Page content must be resized up to 200% without loss of contnet and functionality(browser zoom 500% and content size double)
 * All text and image of text must have proper contrast ratio, for reqular text 4.5:1 and large text 3:1
 * Focusable element should be distinguishable in different states (Focus, hover, selected) with contrast ration of 3:1
 * Content should be distict from control
 * Must have obvious visual focus indicator(contrat ratio 3:1 with 2px and larger indicator)

+  #### Color blindness
+* All content on the page must be understandable without relying on color alone (Combination of red and green)

 #### Motor Control disability
 * All controls must be avaiable with mouse and keyboard
 * Focusable element should be distinguishable in different states (Focus, hover, selected) with contrast ration of 3:1